pitrov/docs.erisindustries.com/tutorials/solidity/updating-solidity-1.md

     }

 }
+{% endhighlight %}

-With these contracts, the data contract no longer works with a concrete validator contract, but an abstract (interface) representation, which makes sense, because it does not really needs to know what the `validate` function actually does, it only needs to know the signature.
+With these contracts, the data contract no longer works with a concrete validator contract, but an abstract (interface) representation.
+This makes sense, because it does not really needs to know what the `validate` function actually does, it only needs to know the signature.

 Interfaces works the same way as it does in most other object-oriented languages, just declare functions without a body and they become abstract.

 We still can't change the code stored in a contract account, but we can change the code that is executed when a function is called, by delegating some functionality to other contract which are allowed to be replaced; all we need to do is change the validator contract to a different contract.
 For example, if we want to allow more owners then one we could use an instance of this contract:

+{% highlight javascript %}
 contract MultiAccountValidator is AccountValidator {

     mapping(address => bool) public owners;